CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/05a-Query-a-data-warehouse-in-Microsoft-Fabric.md

    ![02](./Images/01/dp-600-new-5.jpg)

-1. After completing the sample data loading, please expand Schema, then expand dbo and tables, you can find number tables there.
+1. After completing the sample data loading, please expand Schema, then expand dbo and tables, you can find available tables there.

    ![02](./Images/01/dp-600-new-6.jpg)